 2. Skills Intelligence and Analytics

-AI-driven skills intelligence can turn raw, unorganized data into strategic action.
+AI-driven skills intelligence, when embedded into workforce management strategies, helps turn raw, unorganized data into strategic action.
 With real-time insights, companies can easily align employees’ capabilities with business objectives, customize development paths, and benchmark skills.

 Key benefits: